 Rudolph participated in three track and field events during the 1960 Summer Olympics.
 They were the 100-meter and 200-meter sprints, as well as the 400-meter relay.
 In each of these events, Rudolph won a gold medal, making her the first woman to win three gold medals during a single Olympics.

 Rudolph set an Olympic record when she won the 200-meter dash.
 She was also part of the 400-meter relay team that set a world record.
 Rudolph became the first woman to win a gold medal in the 100-meter event since the 1936 Olympic games.
 These accomplishments made her one of the most recognized and popular athletes of the 1960 Olympic games.
 Rudolph quickly became an internationally recognized athlete for her impressive achievements.

 After the Olympics

 At the age of 22, she officially retired from participating in track competition.
-Rudolph went back to being a student at Tennessee State University and earned a bachelor's degree.
-Her area of study of elementary education.
+Rudolph went back to being a student at Tennessee State University and earned a bachelor's degree in elementary education.
 In 1963, she married Robert Eldridge.
 They had four children but divorced after being married for 17 years.

 Career as a Teacher and Coach

 After being a successful athlete, Rudolph had a career in teaching and coaching.
-She worked for a number of years as a grade school teacher at Cobb Elementary School, where she was a student when she was young.
-She also coached track at Burt High School.
-This is where her athletic talent had been discovered years earlier when she was a student.
+She worked for a number of years as a grade school teacher at Cobb Elementary School, where she had been a student when she was young.
+She also coached track at Burt High School, where her athletic talent had been discovered years earlier when she was a student.